 The “Helper” is the Holy Spirit.
 We have already seen this twice before (Jn 14:26; cf. 16:7).
 The masculine gender indicates He is a person, not a force.

 Note that the Holy Spirit had not yet come to permanently indwell the church.
 There would be a time shortly “when” that would happen.

 whom I [emphatic] shall send [future tense] to you from [the side of] the Father,

-Jesus will send the Holy Spirit from the Father (Jn 14:16, 26).
+Jesus would send the Holy Spirit from the Father (Jn 14:16, 26).
 The Spirit had not yet come at Pentecost to permanently indwell the church after the ascension of Christ.
 The mission of the Holy Spirit is Jesus’ mission.

 the Spirit of truth

 The Spirit is characterized here as the One who reveals truth (Jn 14:17).
 Truth is the instrument the Spirit uses.
-He will guide the apostles into all truth (Jn 16:13-14).
+He would guide the apostles into all truth (Jn 16:13-14).
 The “truth” is both the gospel and the New Testament (2 Ti 3:16; 2 Pe 1:21).
 People cannot know ultimate truth without the Holy Spirit revealing it to them.

 who proceeds from the Father,